 Annual shift stipend

-This position is governed by a collective bargaining agreement (NESPA) and eligible for insurance benefits.
+This position is governed by a collective bargaining agreement and is not eligible for insurance benefits.

 Job Requirements: Minimum Qualifications